-Petition To Revoke Article 50 & Remain In EU Hits 2M Signatures As Brexit Date Nears
+Petition To Revoke Article 50 & Remain In EU Hits 2 Million Signatures, As Brexit Date Nears

-It just days until the deadline for Brexit hits, and British Prime Minister Theresa May still doesn’t have an agreed upon deal with the European Union.
-As panic starts to mount with March 29 looming, a petition has been doing the rounds to revoke article 50 and opt instead to remain in the E.U.
+With just days until the deadline for Brexit hits, British Prime Minister Theresa May still doesn’t have an agreed upon deal with the European Union.
+As panic starts to mount with March 29 looming, a petition has been doing the rounds to revoke Article 50 and opt instead to remain in the EU.

-According to the BBC, that petition actually crashed the British parliament’s website, and already has over two million signatures, making it the fastest growing petition in history.
+According to the BBC, that petition actually crashed the British parliament’s website, and already has over 2 million signatures, making it the fastest growing petition in history.
 Parliament later tweeted to say the “rate of signatures was the highest the site has ever had to deal with.”

 “The government repeatedly claims exiting the EU is ‘the will of the people’.
 We need to put a stop to this claim by proving the strength of public support now, for remaining in the EU.
 A People’s Vote may not happen — so vote now,” the petition states.

 It’s not completely outside the realm of possibility that Article 50 could be revoked.
-Aside from the over two million members of the British public who think it’s a good idea, its popularity is also growing among MPs in the U.K. as the entire plan to leave becomes less and less clear.
+Aside from the over 2 million members of the British public who think it’s a good idea, its popularity is also growing among MPs in the U.K., as the entire plan to leave becomes less and less clear.

-Per New Statesman, the last week seems to have initiated a change of heart among many MPs who up until recently were keen to leave.
-Now many of them seem to think revoking Article 50 is possibly the best way forward.
+Per New Statesman, the last week seems to have initiated a change of heart among many MPs, who, up until recently, were keen to leave.
+Now, many of them seem to think revoking Article 50 is possibly the best way forward.

 After claiming she was on the side of the people last night she's ignoring them tonight. https://t.co/IXmXlEUAZe